sochotnicky/python-blinkm/README.md

 python-blinkm
 =============

-Python module for interfacing with BlinkM LEDs through USB I2C interface
+Python module for interfacing with BlinkM LEDs through USB<->Serial/I2C interface such as the one that can be created with Arduino and BlinkMCommunicator

 Dependencies
 ============

- * pyserial - you will most likely use it to initialize serial connection to arduino/USB-to-i2c adapter (I haven't tested anything else :-)
+ * pyserial - you will need it to initialize serial connection to arduino

-You can use Arduino as a bridge if you upload BlinkMCommunicator from official examples (I actually tested just this configuration, I'd love look at LinkM one day.

 Note that if you set your group correctly you should *not* need to use this module as root